Gnkgo/summaries/data-modelling-and-databases/Important.md

 - No transitive relations

 ### Boyce-Codd Normal Form
-- Each attributee in the table must depend on the key, the whole key, and nothing but the key.
+- Each attribute in the table must depend on the key, the whole key, and nothing but the key.
 - If everything ont the right is a full key it is fine (but check again)

-### Foruth Normal Form
+### Fourth Normal Form
-The only kinds of multivalued dependency allowed in a table are mulivalued dependencies on the key.
+The only kinds of multivalued dependency allowed in a table are multivalued dependencies on the key.

 ### Fifth Normal Form
 It must not be possible to describe the table as being the logical result of joining some other tables together.